Best Plasma Pen for Seborrheic Keratosis

 Freeze sprays

-Freeze sprays can work on SK, but they are less precise than a pen tip.
-The cold blast affects the surrounding skin as well as the lesion, and the margin of control on a raised rough growth is narrower than with a direct-contact tip.
-Results vary with technique and growth thickness, and repeat sessions are common.
-For people treating multiple SK spots in close proximity, that lack of precision adds up.
+Freeze sprays can work on SK but are less precise than a pen tip.
+The cold blast hits the surrounding skin as well as the lesion, so on a raised, rough growth your margin of control is narrower than with a direct-contact tip.
+Results swing with technique and thickness, and repeat sessions are common.
+For someone treating several SK spots close together, that imprecision compounds fast.

 Topical acids

-Topical acids (salicylic acid, low-concentration trichloroacetic acid) reduce rough surface texture over time but do not selectively target or remove the SK growth.
-They are maintenance options, not removal.
-If you have used a topical for months and the raised growth is still there, the mechanism was not designed to remove it.
+Topical acids such as salicylic acid or low-concentration trichloroacetic acid soften rough surface texture over time but do not selectively remove the growth.
+They are maintenance, not removal.
+If you have used a topical for months and the raised SK is still there, the mechanism was never designed to take it off.

-The OcuraLife Plasma Pen is the direct-contact, single-session option.
-One lesion, one session, 5 minutes.
-If you are planning to treat multiple SK spots over time, see our guide to treating multiple spots.
-If you have SK in sensitive areas of the face, see our sensitive skin guide before starting.
+The OcuraLife Plasma Pen is the direct-contact, single-session choice: one lesion, one 5-minute session, with the power dialed to that lesion.
+If you plan to work through several SK spots over time, see our guide to treating multiple spots.
+If your SK sits in a sensitive area of the face, read our sensitive skin guide before you begin.

 FAQ